-Note that to lower the hips under control the glute maximus and adductor magnus will have to stay active until the moment the pelvis touches the floor.
+Note that to lower the hips under control the gluteus maximus and adductor magnus will have to stay active until the moment the pelvis touches the floor.
 Then they can relax.
-In this instance these muscles are lengthening while contracted.
+In this instance these muscles are lengthening while activated.
 It can be helpful to then think of these muscles as having the function of resisting hip flexion.

 Forward bends are usually considered hamstring stretches.
 Carrying on with the idea of resisting hip flexion, the hamstrings and glutes can be useful as you bend forwards because they help to control the descent of the body.

 In these instances these muscles work against the weight of the body.
 While bending forwards these muscles lengthen while contracted until the point that your hands touch the floor or your ribcage comes to rest against one or both thighs.

 Moving in the opposite direction these muscles shorten while active to tilt the pelvis rearwards relative to the thighs.

 For the gluteus maximus, optimal operating length is challenging to find in a pose like reverse plank (Purvottanasana), which is perhaps why so many yoga students find this pose less than fun.